-IV.5.
-Robustness of the results.
-In order to assess the robustness of our results, we study a number of alternative specifications.
-First, we exclude January 2015 from the sample in Section IV.5.1.
-Second, Section IV.5.2 employs an alternative proxy, which is built only from market participants who expect changes in ECB's announcements.
-Third, our structural estimation is carried out by ordering the proxy first in a recursive VAR in Section IV.5.3.

-Fourth, instead of scaling the size of asset purchases with GDP, we use the volume of free float in Section IV.5.4.
-Fifth, Section IV.5.5 purges our proxy from the effects of central bank information shocks that could potentially bias our estimates.
-For brevity the results of this section are available in the Online Appendix.
+IV.7.
+Robustness.
+In order to assess the robustness of our results, we studied a number of alternative specifications.
+First, we excluded January 2015 from the sample.
+Second, we excluded the last APP announcement, which was open-ended.
+Third, we employed an alternative proxy, which is built only from market participants who expect changes in ECB's announcements.
+Fourth, our structural estimation was carried out by ordering the proxy first in a recursive VAR.
+Fifth, instead of scaling the size of asset purchases with GDP, we used the volume of free float.
+Sixth, we purged our proxy from the effects of central bank information shocks that could potentially bias our estimates.
+Seventh, we scaled the size of asset purchases by the previous calendar year's nominal GDP.
+All of these alternative specifications confirm our main results.
+For brevity, the results of this section are available in the online Appendix.